cyris360/cyris360-framework/1-gov/1-2-policy-and-compliance.md

 *  Automotive (UN ECE R155 & R156)

-## 1.2.2.
-Information Security Controls
+## 1.2.2 Information Security Controls
-**Objectives**:
-* Choose a set of controls that are applicable, relevant and aligned with your information security policy.
+* Choose a set of controls that are applicable and aligned with your objectives.

 **Control Frameworks**:
 * ISO27002 Controls